What Is Intensive Care?

 Although they work as a team, each of the people caring for your loved one has special knowledge and skills.
-Doctors plan your loved one's care.
+Healthcare providers plan your loved one's care.
 Nurses do most of the hands-on care and monitoring.
-Others who may be on the care team are listed below.
+Others who may be on the healthcare team are listed below:

 - Respiratory therapists help with breathing problems.

 - Physical therapists help patients improve strength and flexibility.